Mathématique: Chapter 45

 “You,” Young snarls.
 “You’re the one who doesn’t understand.
 Not anymore.”

-Young shook his head and ran his hands through his hair.
-Distantly, he could feel the sickening, waiting ache of his back.
+Distantly, he felt the sickening, waiting ache of his back.

 He knew what they’d do to Rush.
-They’d use the devices that they had stolen and then backwards-engineered from the Goa’uld.
-Devices that caused excruciating pain and a contracture of muscles via application of electricity.
-He didn’t have to imagine what Rush would look like, his spine arching beneath the forceful contracture of muscles, obeying signals of disordered thought.
-Because he knew.
-He’d already seen it.
-He’d seen it only a few days ago, until Lam and Carter and McKay had—
+They’d use devices stolen and backwards-engineered from the Goa’uld.
+Devices that used electricity to cause pain.
+He didn’t have to imagine what Rush would look like, his spine arching.
+He knew.
+He’d seen it.
+He’d seen it only a few days ago, when Lam and Dr. Lee had—

 Rush would be dead in hours.